gryadka/js/README.md

 storage is only used to keep actor's state then it's possible to use [Lai–Yang's algorithm](https://www.cs.uic.edu/~ajayk/DCS-Book) or [Mattern's algorithm](https://www.cs.uic.edu/~ajayk/DCS-Book) to make consistent snapshots.

-Alternatively if the system isn't based on the actor model then it's possible to integrate snapshotting with transactions by denying transactions if its keys were backed up in different snapshots.
+Another approach to snapshotting is to backup each key independently, to keep information about a version of the last backup along with a value per each key and to reject all transactions if they touch keys with different backup versions.

 #### Leader election